lanhnguyen2010/Future_bots/README.md

 `protoc` (the dev container ships with the compiler) to generate language bindings for services and bots.
 See [`proto/README.md`](proto/README.md) for details and sample commands.

+## Local Runtime Options

+### Docker Compose

+The root [`docker-compose.yml`](docker-compose.yml) provisions the platform dependencies—TimescaleDB, Redis, Kafka/ZooKeeper, and the Kafka UI—along with a `dev-env` container that mirrors the repository's devcontainer image.
+Use the Makefile target above or run `docker compose up -d` manually to bring the stack online.
+Default credentials match the documentation: `qubit`/`qubit` for the database and plaintext listeners on `localhost:9092` and `localhost:9094` for Kafka.

+### Minikube Deployment

+For a lightweight Kubernetes install, execute [`scripts/deploy_minikube.sh`](scripts/deploy_minikube.sh).
+The script starts (or reuses) a `qubit-bots` Minikube profile, ensures the `trading` namespace exists, and applies the manifests in [`infra/k8s`](infra/k8s).
+Override CPU, memory, or namespace defaults by exporting `MINIKUBE_CPUS`, `MINIKUBE_MEMORY`, or `K8S_NAMESPACE` before running the script.

 ## Dev Container